A Barrier Function Approach for Bilevel Optimization with Coupled Lower-Level Constraints: Formulation, Approximation and Algorithms: Algorithm Design

 \subsection{Asymptotic Convergence to the Original Problem}

 The convergence result in Theorem \ref{thm:total_rate} indicates a non-asymptotic rate of convergence is achievable for solving the barrier reformulated problem \eqref{eq:blo_barrier_reformulation}.
 Based on our previous discussion, achieving non-asymptotic convergence toward the original problem \eqref{eq:blo_constrained} is intractable since the hypergradient of the original problem \eqref{eq:blo_constrained} can be non-differentiable or even discontinuous (Example \ref{counterexample1}).
 Therefore we inspect the asymptotic convergence toward the original problem when the \textbf{SCSC} assumption is satisfied (which will make the original problem differentiable).
-In particular, by iteratively shrinking the barrier parameter $t$ in our formulation \eqref{eq:blo_barrier_reformulation} and utilizing Algorithm \ref{algo:fo} for each $t$, we reach the Algorithm \ref{algo:fo_asymptotic}.
+In particular, we consider Algorithm \ref{algo:fo_asymptotic} listed below, where we iteratively shrink the barrier parameter $t$ in our formulation \eqref{eq:blo_barrier_reformulation} and utilize Algorithm \ref{algo:fo} for each $t$.

-Algorithm \ref{algo:fo_asymptotic} is a direct application of Algorithm \ref{algo:fo} with shrinking $t$, in analog to the classical path-following scheme.
+Algorithm \ref{algo:fo_asymptotic} is a direct application of Algorithm \ref{algo:fo} with shrinking $t$, which is analogous to the classical path-following scheme.
 Different from the path-following scheme, we do not have self-concordant barriers, thus we have to solve each of the sub-step to a certain precision for each fix $t$.
 We have the following result for the asymptotic convergence of Algorithm \ref{algo:fo_asymptotic}.